Two Puerto Rican Chefs Weathered The Worst; Now Honored By The Best

 In the beginning, "we didn't have the money to hire a chef, so I started working in the kitchen," he says.

-Verde Mesa evolved over the years and moved to a bigger space seating 40, with airy windows letting in a sea breeze and vintage chandeliers hanging amid sea green-painted walls.
-Eventually, Hernandez says he hired a professionally trained sous chef and kitchen supervisor.
+Verde Mesa evolved over the years and moved to a bigger space seating 40, with airy windows letting in a sea breeze and vintage chandeliers hanging amid sea-green-painted walls.
+Eventually, Hernandez says, he hired a professionally trained sous chef and kitchen supervisor.
 He says he paid his sous chef a salary even when his restaurant was closed after Maria because he imagined he would be crucial to recovery.
 "Starting over without a sous chef I've been training for so many years [would be too] hard," Hernandez says.

 For Jose Enrique, James Beard recognition is an annual exercise.
 He has been a semifinalist or nominee for the best chef of the South category each year since 2013.
 Enrique trained at the Culinary Institute of America in Hyde Park, N.Y., and cooked in New Orleans.
 About a decade ago, he moved back to Puerto Rico and took over a restaurant in an old house in San Juan's Santurce neighborhood.
 His restaurant has no sign to mark its presence, but it is steps from La Placita, the market square where each night locals drink and dance to salsa music in a handful of bars.